kaltura/DeveloperPortalDocs/documentation/player-sdk/Kaltura-iOS-player-API-Base-Methods.md

 ```
-* Retrieving information in runtime (evaluate):
-Find out something about a player, such as the media that is loaded in the player and flashVars that the player passes.
+* Retrieve information in runtime (evaluate), which enables you to find out something about a Player, such as the media that is loaded in the Player and flashVars that the player passes:

 ```objective_c